doguilmak/CycleGAN-CT-Image-Generation/README.md

 ## **Usage**

+The **CycleGAN model** for generating CT images can be found in the [CycleGAN_CT_Images.ipynb](https://github.com/doguilmak/CycleGAN-CT-Image-Generation/blob/main/CycleGAN_CT_Images.ipynb) notebook.
 To use CycleGAN for generating CT images, please download IPython Notebook to your device:

 1. Clone this repository:
    ```bash